Quantum Sparse Support Vector Machines: Abstract

 \section{Abstract}

-We present a quantum machine learning algorithm for training Sparse Support Vector Machine, a linear classifier that minimizes the hinge loss and the $L_1$ norm of the feature weights vector.
-Sparse SVM results in a classifier that uses only a small fraction of the input features in making decisions, and is especially suitable for cases where the total number of features is at the same order, or larger, than the number of training samples.
-The algorithm utilizes recently proposed quantum solvers for semidefinite programming and linear programming problems.
-We show that while for an arbitrary binary classification problem no quantum speedup is achieved by using quantum SDP/LP solvers during training, there are realistic scenarios in which using a sparse linear classifier makes sense in terms of the expected accuracy of predictions, and polynomial quantum speedup compared to classical methods can be achieved.
+We analyze the computational complexity of Quantum Sparse Support Vector Machine, a linear classifier that minimizes the hinge loss and the $L_1$ norm of the feature weights vector and relies on a quantum linear programming solver instead of a classical solver.
+Sparse SVM leads to sparse models that use only a small fraction of the input features in making decisions, and is especially useful when the total number of features, $p$, approaches or exceeds the number of training samples, $m$.
+We prove a $\Omega(m)$ worst-case lower bound for computational complexity of any quantum training algorithm relying on black-box access to training samples; quantum sparse SVM has at least linear worst-case complexity.
+However, we prove that there are realistic scenarios in which a sparse linear classifier is expected to have high accuracy, and can be trained in sublinear time in terms of both the number of training samples and the number of features.